sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

 prioritized a set of components to implement, but what about the micro-decisions about how to implement those features?
 Rule number one at a hackathon is to **optimize write-time over run-time**.
 Who cares if your algorithm is :math:`\mathcal{O}(n!)`?
-You'll only ever have like 3 items anyway.
+Most likely, you will have :math:`n < 5` anyway, and even factorial algorithms are fast enough.
 Who cares if you have to cast everything 100 times?
 If doing something nasty prevents even a quarter-hour of refactoring, then it's worth it; it's a hackathon after all.

 Rule number two, **test early, test often**.
 Try to have *something* working at all times.
 That way if everything goes south, you can at least save face and have something to show.
 In order to do this, you need to ensure that you are